 Trump’s schedule had called for his departure from Canada even before the G-7 meetings with America’s closest allies were over.
 He was flying on to meet with North Korea’s isolated dictator Kim Jong Un at the planned June 12 summit in Singapore, where Trump, ironically, might have been expected to find a much friendlier reception.

 Trump, the odd man out at the G-7, even suggested that the international organization reinstate Russia, which was expelled in 2014 after its annexation of Crimea.

-Brooking Institution, the Washington think-tank, tweeted that the tensions Trump created could “overwhelm” the G-7 gathering that, for now, includes Britain, Canada, France, Germany, Italy, Japan and the United States.
+Brookings Institution, the Washington think-tank, tweeted that the tensions Trump created could “overwhelm” the G-7 gathering.

 “What we’re seeing Trump do this week — bashing allies, imposing tariffs, cozying up to dictators and reaching out to Russia — is all four elements of his ideology in practice.
 It’s a feature, not a bug, and was evident well before the election,” Thomas Wright, a senior fellow at Brookings who directs its Center on the United States and Europe, said on Twitter.